BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Energy Levels**

+They think that attracted my attention most over the last couple of days is how important my energy levels are to achieving anything.
+On Tuesday I had a really solid days work getting a lot done.
+The following day many hours ended up disappearing while I just couldn’t get started .

+The thing about high energy level days isn’t just that you get more done.
+You enjoy life more as well.
+So it is probably well worthwhile considering what factors affect my energy level.
+I think there are three main ones.

+Most important is getting a good nights sleep.
+The poet Samuel Taylor Coleridge had it right.
+Sleep it is a gentle thing, beloved from Pole to Pole. getting into bed early with a good book and dozing off is a huge pleasure in itself.
+And it also sets you up for a great following day.
+I wonder why I do it so frequently?

+What I eat affects me greatly.
+As does when I eat.
+A few years ago I gave up eating breakfast.
+This has had a huge positive effect.
+I can now get stuff like writing this article done within minutes of being out of bed.
+I’ve also noticed that the late afternoon crash that I have and typically attributed to my bio rhythms is much bigger the more at lunchtime.
+What I eat matters as well.
+Basically the more carbohydrate and the more process that carbohydrate the sleepier I get.

+I really need to manage this aspect of my life better.

+And finally regular exercise and keeping my overall weight down helps.
+And again, I’ve wonder why I don’t pay these things more attention on a day-to-day basis.

+So there’s lots to think about there. my real passion in life is experimenting.
+I can see some good experiments coming up.

 #### **The Importance of Rest**

 I had a remarkably good day in terms of how much I got done yesterday.
 It was quite exciting, and after putting in a pretty solid day I also found myself ready to do a bit more in the evening and ending up working from half nine to nearly midnight.
 Then to my surprise I woke up at five this morning, and got off to a flying start this morning.